Lauren2544/RecipesForRookies/README.md

 - Hackathons are fun.
 - I need sleep to function.
 - Nav-bar means the navigation bar at the top of the screen.
+- Organizing files into folders would have been cool and easier to manage.

 ## Known Bugs